HopkinsIDD/mpox_cladeIb_incubation_period/README.md

-# mpox_cladeIb_incubation_period
+# The incubation period of Monkeypox virus clade Ib

-Code for the estimation period of the incubation period of MPXV clade Ib
+This repo contains the code for the estimation period of the incubation period of MPXV clade Ib.